Heating & Cooling Buildings Through Thermal Energy: 3 Key Considerations

 Building owners and managers need to understand the benefits and challenges of measuring thermal energy.
 It requires specialized equipment and expertise to accurately measure the energy consumed.
 A qualified and experienced submetering provider can follow industry best practices and deliver accurate, cost-effective thermal measurement for developers and end consumers.

-PROVEN EXPERTISE: Developers must look for proven expertise in thermal energy metering before making project decisions to mitigate the risk of inferior technologies and methodology.
-Use professionally trained submetering experts, with specific expertise in thermal metering who utilize best practices.
+Proven Expertise: Developers should look for proven expertise in thermal energy metering before making project decisions to reduce the risk of inferior technologies and methodology.
+QMC is a professionally trained metering company, with specific expertise in thermal metering who utilize best practices.

-REGULATORY: Government, through Measurement Canada, will include Thermal Energy Metering as part of their mandate.
-Industry experts are aware of the incoming regulations and can advise on incoming standards.
+Government Regulations: Industry experts are aware of the incoming regulations from Measurement Canada, which will include Thermal Energy Metering as part of their mandate and can advise on incoming standards

-ACCURACY: A customer-first approach that ensures consumer protection should be the impetus for submetering decisions.
-This, in turn, will protect the developer and utility infrastructure investment.
+Accuracy: QMC’s customer-first approach that ensures consumer protection should be the priority for submetering decisions.
+This, in turn, will protect the utility infrastructure investment made by the developer.

 Many developers in Canada have already taken steps to benefit from thermal submetering in their multi-residential or mixed-use buildings.
 QMC has proven expertise in the design and implementation of thermal submetering solutions that enable cost recovery and conservation efforts.
 From planning and design to implementation QMC can deliver a thermal submeter system specific for your project requirements.
 QMC’s thermal meter systems are used for key load management or residential heating/cooling applications.
 We provide stand-alone meters or complete metering systems; flow meters, temperature sensors, and thermal calculators, along with any necessary connection pieces.Once installed, your submeter system will deliver actionable insights for analysis and reporting.
 QMC is a leader in turn-key submetering solutions for Canada’s leading developers and property managers.
 Click here for QMC’s Thermal Energy Submetering Guide.
 We look forward to speaking with you about your project.